-The following discussion and analysis of the results of operations and financial condition of Propanc Biopharma, Inc., and its wholly-owned Australian subsidiary, Propanc PTY LTD ("Propanc" or the "Company") as of September 30, 2021 for the three months ended September 30, 2021 and 2020 should be read in conjunction with our unaudited financial statements and the notes to those unaudited financial statements that are included elsewhere in this Quarterly Report on Form 10-Q. References in this Management's Discussion and Analysis of Financial Condition and Results of Operations to "us", "we", "our" and similar terms refer to Propanc.
+The following discussion and analysis of the results of operations and financial condition of Propanc Biopharma, Inc., and its wholly-owned Australian subsidiary, Propanc PTY LTD ("Propanc" or the "Company") as of December 31, 2021 for the six months ended December 31, 2021 and 2020 should be read in conjunction with our unaudited financial statements and the notes to those unaudited financial statements that are included elsewhere in this Quarterly Report on Form 10-Q. References in this Management's Discussion and Analysis of Financial Condition and Results of Operations to "us", "we", "our" and similar terms refer to Propanc.
 This Quarterly Report contains forward-looking statements as that term is defined in the federal securities laws.
 The events described in forward-looking statements contained in this Quarterly Report may not occur.
 Generally, these statements relate to business plans or strategies, projected or anticipated benefits from acquisitions to be made by us, or projections involving anticipated revenues, earnings or other aspects of our operating results.
 The words "may," "will," "expect," "believe," "anticipate," "project," "plan," "intend," "estimate," and "continue," and their opposites and similar expressions, are intended to identify forward-looking statements.
-We caution you that these statements are not guarantees of future performance or events and are subject to a number of uncertainties, risks and other influences, many of which are beyond our control, which may influence the accuracy of the statements and the projections upon which the statements are based.
-Factors that may affect our results include, but are not limited to, the risks and uncertainties set forth under Item 1A.
-Risk Factors in the Company's section captioned "Risk Factors" of our Annual Report on Form 10-K, filed with the United States Securities and Exchange Commission ("SEC") on September 28, 2021, and matters described in this Quarterly Report generally.
+We caution you that these statements are not guarantees of future performance or events and are subject to a number of uncertainties, risks and other influences, many of which are bold our control, which may influence the accuracy of the statements and the projections upon which the statements are based.
+Factors "of our Annual Report on Form 10-K, filed with the United States Securities and Exchange Commission ("SEC") on September 28, 2021, and matters described in this Quarterly Report on Form 10-K.